Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 Brick.

-If you build your application, you might use other Bricks, Bricklets or programming languages, but the concepts and the workflow will be the same.
+If you build your application, you might use other Bricks, Bricklets or programming languages, than those used in this example.
+But the presented concepts and the workflow will be the same.

 Install necessary software
 --------------------------

-At first you need to install the :ref:`Brick Daemon <brickd_installation>` and the :ref:`Brick Viewer <brickv_installation>` software on your PC/Mac.
-Please follow the documented steps.
+At first you need to install the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` on your PC or Mac.
+Follow the documented steps:

+ * :ref:`Brick Daemon Installation <brickd_installation>`
+ * :ref:`Brick Viewer Installation <brickv_installation>`

 Test the RED Brick
 ------------------